Choosing a school? You’ve got options.

 - Private Schools

-Most Minnesota students attend traditional public schools.
+Most Minnesota (78.3%) students attend traditional public schools.
 Traditional public schools are free to attend.
 They are open to all students, operated by school districts, and funded by taxpayers like federal, state, and local government.
-Did you know that Minnesota spends an average of $13,068 per public school student each year?
+Did you know that Minnesota spends an average of $14,378 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 For example, that could be providing a Spanish immersion program or offering a rigorous STEAM curriculum.
 One of the state’s newest charters, Surad Academy in the immigrant town of Faribault, is modeled after a highly successful school in Africa.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 For instance, one charter school executive director we talked to told us about the Core Knowledge curriculum that is part of her school’s charter.
 “A Core Knowledge school gives kids information through oral telling, through experience, and we add on to their knowledge all the time,” described Lynn Peterson of Cologne Academy.